 A few caveats:

 - Pattern is drafted for a size small (34″ bust).
 The darts will have to be adjusted for a fuller bust – luckily you can find a great tutorial here on how to do a bust adjustment.
+If you need to make the pattern bigger or smaller, check out this post.

 - I have rounded shoulders.
 You can see them very clearly below.
 If you do not have rounded shoulders, you will want to add about 1/2″ to the front shoulder edge.
 How do you know if you have rounded or straight shoulders?
 Stand with your back against the wall.
 If the backs of your arms touch the wall too, you have straight shoulders.
 If not, you have rounded shoulders.
 This is a skeletal thing, not necessarily a posture thing.